Term Life Insurance or Whole Life Insurance

 For individuals who are in the process of buying life insurance, the search would eventually lead to two choices; Term Life Insurance and Whole Life Insurance.
 In this article I would like to try to make the choice easier for you.

-For those who are in a tight budget and would still like the protection and security provided by having a life insurance policy, term life insurance should work for you.
-Term life insurance is widely popular due to the fact that it is affordable and fits the average person’s financial needs.
-The downside to term life insurance is the fact that it only offers protection over the chosen term, not for the whole of life.
+For those who are on a tight budget and would still like the protection and security provided by having a life insurance policy, term life insurance should work for you.
+Term life insurance is widely popular since it is affordable and fits the average person’s financial needs.
+The downside to term life insurance is – it only offers protection over the chosen term, not for the whole of life.

 For those looking for an investment option aside from financial security provided by having a life insurance policy, then whole life insurance is for you.
 Whole life insurance is rather more expensive than term life insurance.
-This is due to the fact that a portion of your premium is added to your policy investment fund.
+This is because a portion of your premium is added to your policy investment fund.

 Pros and Cons of both forms of life insurance